A3mercury/game-stat-tracker/README.md

 ## Buckets
 - [ ] Track Rounds, Levels, Crowns, unlocked Skins, etc.
-- [ ] Run daily Laravel jobs to check if new FG data from multiple sources.
+- [ ] Run daily Laravel jobs to check if new data from https://fallguysapi.tk/ is updated.
+Load into our DB.
-    - [ ] Pull achievements from steam.
-    - [ ] Pull levels from FG website.
 - [ ] In-game Achievements.
     - [ ] List all achievements and details.
     - [ ] Indicate which achievements are unlocked by player.